OliRac/comp-425-project/README.md

 The threshold for RANSAC can be modified at line 14 with the THRESHOLD variable. (default = 0.995)

 To prevent the program from showing progress at each step, DEBUG_MODE can be set to False at line 16.

+## Other Notes

+My corner detection isn't as precise as I would want it to be (observable with the first image; the keypoints aren't aligned perfectly with the cube corners) but it still works well enough to build a panorama.